Architecture

 GET | /requests/{requestId} | Poll an async request for its result |

-GET | /health | Health check returning version and airnode address |
+GET | /health | Health check (status + airnode address) |

 CORS preflight (OPTIONS) is handled automatically.
 Rate limiting uses a token bucket per client IP, configured via